Share this

 Creating a Backup Plan?
 Ask These Questions First

-How Sensitive is Your Data?
+How Critical Is Your Data?

 Does the Information Change Regularly?